Haliwa-Saponi Indian Tribe: Further developments

+State recognition

 In 1965, North Carolina formally recognized the Haliwa Indian Tribe.
-In 1967 the Haliwa opened their tenth annual Haliwa Pow-wow to the public, inviting state and local officials and Indians from other states.
-They added Saponi to the tribal name in 1979 to reflect their Siouan ancestry.
+In 1967 the Haliwa opened their tenth annual Haliwa pow-wow to the public, inviting state and local officials and Indians from other states.
+They added Saponi to the tribal name in 1979 to reflect the Indigenous people who had lived in the area they resided in.

 In 1974, the Haliwa-Saponi incorporated a 501(c)(3) nonprofit organization.
-Its mission statement is "The mission of the Haliwa-Saponi indian Tribe is to protect the interests, identity, and rights of the Haliwa-Saponi indian people and to promote the cultural and traditional heritage of the Haliwa-Saponi people of Halifax, Warren, and surrounding counities."
+Its mission statement is "The mission of the Haliwa-Saponi indian Tribe is to protect the interests, identity, and rights of the Haliwa-Saponi Indian people and to promote the cultural and traditional heritage of the Haliwa-Saponi people of Halifax, Warren, and surrounding counties."
+In 1981, they joined the National Congress of American Indians.
+When applying for federal acknowledgement in 1979, the club changed their name to the Haliwa-Saponi Indian Tribe, and added Saponi and Nansemond identities to their tribal identity.
+They attached the name of the historic Saponi to add to the credibility of their Indian identity.
+In 1997, the state legislature passed Senate Bill 1074 that updated state recognition to the Haliwa Saponi Tribe of North Carolina.

-The tribe has since built an updated headquarters administration building, multipurpose building, and instituted various service programs.
-Programs include but are not limited to tribal housing, daycare, senior citizens program, community services, Workforce Investment Act, cultural retention, after-school and youth programs, energy assistance, and economic development.

-The Haliwa-Saponi opened a school in 2000, the Haliwa-Saponi Tribal School.
-The school, a public charter school, bases its curriculum on the North Carolina state standard course of study and offers small classrooms, technology, and American Indian studies.
-The school had 161 enrolled students in 2020.

-Controversy
+Modern developments

+Members of the Waccamaw-Siouan, Lumbee, Haliwa-Saponi, and Coharie tribes at a training meeting by the North Carolina Commission of Indian Affairs in 2025.